Juilliard Evening Division

 Add lots of long reverb.

-Send it to a Return track.
-Put a Delay on it.
+Send it to a Return track / Bus.
+Put a Delay on that AND A LIMITER (essential).
 Set the Return track to send INTO ITSELF !
 (Let’s call this the Feedback Knob).

 Play the sound.
 Play with the Feedback Knob - turn it up to get it to feed back, then turn it down to manage it.
 As long as the Limiter on your effect chain it will keep it in a safe range.